-- Place woodpiles and stacks of bricks and other materials at least 100 feet from your house.
+- Keep woodpiles, stacks of bricks and other materials at least 100 feet from your house.

-- Mow your grass closely and keep brush trimmed to within 100 feet from your house.
+- Mow your grass closely and keep brush trimmed to within 100 feet of your house.

-To help with diagnosis, your doctor is likely to ask about your medical and travel history and any exposure to rodents or mosquitoes.
-Be sure to describe international trips in detail, including the countries you visited and the dates, as well as any contact you may have had with possible sources of infection.
+To help with diagnosis, tell your doctor about your medical and travel history and your exposure to rodents or mosquitoes.
+Include the countries you visited and the dates, as well as any contact you might have had with possible infection sources.

-Laboratory tests, usually using a sample of your blood, are needed to confirm a diagnosis.
-Because viral hemorrhagic fevers are particularly virulent and contagious, these tests are usually performed in specially designated laboratories using strict precautions.
+Lab tests, usually using a blood sample, are needed to confirm a diagnosis.
+Because viral hemorrhagic fevers are particularly infectious and contagious, these tests are usually performed in specially designated labs using strict precautions.

-While no specific treatment exists for most viral hemorrhagic fevers, the antiviral drug ribavirin (Rebetol, Virazole, others) may help shorten the course of some infections and prevent complications in some people.
+While no specific treatment exists for most viral hemorrhagic fevers, the antiviral drug ribavirin (Rebetol, Virazole) might shorten the course of some infections and prevent complications in some people.
 Other medications are being developed.

 Supportive care is essential.
-To prevent dehydration, you may need fluids to help maintain your balance of electrolytes — minerals that are critical to nerve and muscle function.
+To prevent dehydration, you might need fluids to help maintain your balance of electrolytes — minerals that are critical to nerve and muscle function.

 Surgical and other procedures

-Some people may benefit from kidney dialysis, an artificial way of removing wastes from your blood when your kidneys fail.
+Some people might benefit from kidney dialysis, which removes wastes from your blood when your kidneys fail.